What to expect when it comes to initial homebuying fees

 The golden rule used to be that down payments must be 20% of the purchase price, but that’s no longer a steadfast expectation.
 Today, a variety of financing options and programs are available.
 Many are geared toward low- to moderate-income borrowers to allow a wider range of access for buyers considering homeownership.

 For example, HomeReady mortgages, a type of conventional loan offered by Fannie Mae, allows qualified first-time and repeat buyers to purchase a home with as little as 3% down.
-So if you’re buying a $350,000 house, for instance, you could make a down payment as low as $10,500 with a HomeReady mortgage, available through Ally Home.
-Plus, this type of mortgage allows for more flexible payment requirements, making homeownership feasible for those who may not have enough cash on hand to cover a traditional down payment.
+So, if you’re buying a $350,000 house, you could make a down payment as low as $10,500 with a HomeReady mortgage, available through Ally Home.
+Plus, this type of mortgage allows for more flexible payment requirements, making homeownership feasible for those who may not have enough cash to cover a traditional down payment.

-If you can, it can be a smart move to put more money down up front, since you’ll pay less in interest charges in the long run.
+Putting more money down upfront can be wise because you'll pay less in interest charges in the long run.
 But if that’s not possible, it doesn’t mean your dream of homeownership is out of reach.
 HomeReady mortgages and certain loans offered by the Federal Housing Association (FHA) provide mortgages with reasonable rates and down payment options to first-time homebuyers.

-If you’re planning to get a mortgage, your lender will likely require you to get a home appraisal, which typically costs $300 to $2,000, and you'll pay less for a single-family home or condo.
-An appraisal is intended to provide an unbiased estimate of the property’s fair market value (based on its condition, location, and size; current market trends and recent sales of similar, nearby homes).
+If you’re planning to get a mortgage, your lender will likely require you to get a home appraisal, which typically costs $300 to $2,000, and you'll pay less for a single-family home than a multi-family home.
+An appraisal provides an unbiased estimate of the property’s fair market value (based on its condition, location and size; current market trends and recent sales of similar, nearby homes).

 A home inspection examines the physical condition of the house to bring existing (and sometimes potential) issues to your attention before closing.
 (It can also clue you into future maintenance costs.
 More on these costs later.)
-The average cost of an inspection is $325, but this step could save you thousands.
-During an inspection, you may uncover issues with the home’s mechanical systems, physical structure or appliances — giving you the ability to renegotiate the selling price or have the seller fix the problem.
+Inspections typically cost between $281 and $402, but this step could save you thousands.
+During an inspection, you may uncover issues with the home’s mechanical systems, physical structure or appliances, allowing you to renegotiate the selling price or have the seller fix the problem.

 Finding a home that meets all your goals and getting approved for a mortgage is incredibly exciting.
 But the final step — the closing — can be daunting.
-Closing costs are typically 2% to 5% of a home’s purchase price.
-For a $350,000 house, this would put closing costs around $7,000 to $17,500.
+Closing costs are typically 2% to 5% of the loan amount.
+For a $350,000 home loan, this would put closing costs around $7,000 to $17,500.
 Several costs go into closing, including lender fees.
 Unlike most lenders, Ally Home does not charge application, origination, processing or underwriting fees.

-- Third-party fees, which can include title search fees, title insurance, attorney fees, recording fees and tax certification.
+Third-party fees can include title search fees, title insurance, attorney fees, recording fees and tax certification.
 In some cases, appraisal and inspection costs are included in your closing costs, but not always.

-- Additional fees might include private mortgage insurance (you may also be able to pay this monthly in your mortgage payment) and an escrow account.
+Additional fees might include private mortgage insurance (you may also be able to pay this monthly as part of your mortgage payment) and an escrow account.

 Costs of being a homeowner

-Note: The provided estimates are examples and are subject to vary based on factors mentioned throughout the article.
+Note: The provided estimates are examples based on national averages that may vary due to factors mentioned throughout the article.

 Ongoing homeownership costs

 Closing costs aren’t the only expenses you should anticipate.
-Ongoing costs can pop up over time, while others can be anticipated from the moment you enter a contract.
+Ongoing costs can pop up over time, while you can anticipate others from the moment you sign the mortgage paperwork.

-When you take out a mortgage, you have the ability to repay it over a predetermined term (typically 15 or 30 years).
-Payments are usually made monthly — a portion pays down the principal and the remainder goes toward interest charges.
-Some lenders require you to pay your property taxes and your homeowner’s insurance as part of your mortgage payment.
-Find out all the cost components that make up a typical mortgage and use our calculator to get an estimate of your monthly mortgage payment.
+When you take out a mortgage, you can repay it over a predetermined term (typically 15 or 30 years).
+Payments are usually made monthly — a portion pays down the principal, and the remainder goes toward interest charges.
+Some lenders require you to pay your property taxes and your homeowners insurance as part of your mortgage payment.
+Find out all the cost components that make up a typical mortgage payment, and use our calculator to estimate your monthly mortgage payment.

-When you purchase something in a store, you usually have to pay sales tax.
-And when you buy a house, you’ll be responsible for paying property tax, too.
-This tax is levied by your local government and is usually based on your home’s value and location.
-Funds raised through property taxes typically go toward things that benefit your local community, such as public schools, parks, and roads.
-This cost varies greatly based on where you live, but on average, a typical homeowner pays around $2,400 a year in property taxes.
+You usually have to pay sales tax when you purchase something in a store.
+When you buy a house, you'll also be responsible for paying property tax.
+Your local government levies this tax based on your home's value and location.
+Funds raised through property taxes typically go toward things that benefit your local community, such as public schools, parks and roads.
+This cost varies considerably based on where you live, but a typical homeowner pays around $2,471 per year in property taxes.

 Private mortgage insurance

 When you make a down payment of less than 20%, your lender may require PMI, which is a type of insurance that protects the lender.
 You can pay it in full as part of your closing costs or paid monthly.
 Once you reach 20% equity in your home, you may be able to cancel it.

 Homeowner association dues

 If you buy property in a community or building that has a homeowner association (HOA), you’ll likely have monthly or quarterly fees.
-The average monthly HOA fee is about $250 a month.
+The average monthly HOA fee is about $191 a month.
 In exchange, you’ll receive home improvements and maintenance (for example, replacing your roof or weekly lawn care could be covered) and upkeep of any shared space, like a pool, gym or community center.

-Even if you don’t buy a “fixer upper,” most houses need maintenance and upkeep at some point.
-(Yes, even if you buy one in tiptop shape.)
+Even if you don’t buy a “fixer-upper,” most houses need maintenance and upkeep at some point.
+(Yes, even if you buy one in tip-top shape.)
 It’s smart to include maintenance costs as part of your annual home budget.
 In general, you can expect to spend about 1% of your home’s value safeguarding your property each year.
 You can also consider some popular affordable upgrades to potentially boost your home’s value (which could lead to a higher sale price should you decide to move).
 Maintenance fees differ widely, whether you rent or buy a home.

-Utilities may not be top of mind when it comes to homeownership costs, but whether it’s your electricity, water, air conditioning, heat, or WiFi — they are hard to live without and pricing can vary based on your location and size of your home (even the age of you’re A/C can affect your costs).
-On average, homeowners pay around $400 a month for utility bills, but researching costs in your area and accounting for your preferences (such as subscriptions, internet speed and more) will help you determine how much you’ll need to budget.
+Utilities may not be top of mind when it comes to homeownership costs, but whether it’s your electricity, water, air conditioning, heat or WiFi — they are hard to live without and pricing can vary based on your location and size of your home (even the age of you’re A/C can affect your costs).
+On average, homeowners pay around $2,060 per year for utility bills, but researching costs in your area and accounting for your preferences (such as subscriptions, internet speed and more) will help you determine how much you’ll need to budget.

 Unexpected expenses after buying a house

-From broken appliances to landscaping, there are bound to be some expenses that you may not have considered.
-While you can’t foretell every extra expense, there a some you can try to anticipate.
+From broken appliances to landscaping, unexpected home-buying costs pop up.
+While you can’t foretell every extra expense, there are some you can try to anticipate.

 Leaf or snow removal

-If you live in an area where the cooler seasons come with falling leaves and snow, you may need to consider removal.
-If you don’t want to break out the rake and shovel yourself, you can pay for professionals to do the job for you.
-Leaf removal averages between $400 and $1,000 per acre.
-Annual snow removal averages between $350 to $450.
+If you live in an area where cooler seasons come with falling leaves and snow, you may need to consider removal.
+If you want to avoid breaking out the rake and shoveling yourself, you can pay professionals to do the job.
+Leaf removal averages between $155 and $460 per acre.
+Annual snow removal averages between $49 and $180.

 Lawn and tree care

 The outside of your home needs to be cared for, too.
 To keep your curb appeal in tip-top shape, you may want to hire a professional landscaping or tree care service.
 The cost will vary depending on your needs, whether that’s mowing your lawn every other week or an occasional garden refresh.
-But overall, the average cost of mowing ranges between $50 and $190 for an average of $120 per visit.
+Overall, the average cost of mowing ranges between $50 and $190 for an average of $120 per visit.

 The last thing you want to worry about as a homeowner is pests invading your home.
 You may need to invest in professional pest control to keep critters out of your space.
 You can expect to pay between $400 and $950 yearly for general, full-service pest control, but the cost can vary depending on your circumstances.

 Appliances and furniture

-Your home may come with major appliances, such as a stove, oven, refrigerator and dishwasher.
-But if your home is missing any appliances you can’t live without, you’ll need to start saving for them.
-New appliances can vary widely depending on the type, model and tier (ranging in average between $350 and $8,000) so be sure to account for any missing appliances while you house hunt.
+Your home may have major appliances, such as a stove, oven, refrigerator and dishwasher.
+But if your home lacks any appliances you can't live without, you'll need to start saving for them.
+New appliances can vary widely depending on the type, model and tier (ranging in average between $350 and $8,000), so be sure to account for any missing appliances while you house hunt.

-And don’t forget the furniture.
-You may want to spend some time living in the space to figure out your exact needs in terms of storage, organization and yes, even style.
-Take inventory of pieces you already have that you plan to bring into your new home and start saving now for those bigger purchases down the road.
-If you’re looking to furnish your entire home, the average cost is $16,000.
+Don't forget the furniture.
+Consider spending some time living in the space to figure out your exact needs in terms of storage, organization and style.
+Take inventory of pieces you already have that you plan to bring into your new home and start saving for those bigger purchases down the road.
+If you want to furnish your entire home, the average cost is $16,000.

 As a homeowner, you’re on the hook when an emergency pops up.
 If your air conditioning stops working or the refrigerator conks out, it’s up to you to repair or replace it.
 A solid emergency fund can help prepare you for these unwelcome expenses so you’re not left in the lurch.
 A good rule of thumb is to save between three and six months’ worth of essential expenses.